Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

 :::

-I won't list them all here, but the ones you learned are technically called the *field laws* of the real numbers, stating that the real numbers satisfy all the properties of the algebraic strucutre known as a "field".
+I won't list them all here, but the ones you learned are technically called the *field laws* of the real numbers, stating that the real numbers satisfy all the properties of the algebraic structure known as a "field".

 To add some more detail to Awodey's characterization of category theory, I'd like to say further that whereas *abstract algebra* is the study of *algebraic operations*
  (such as `+, *, -`) and *equations*, category theory is the study of *operations on types* (in category theory we would say *objects*) and *functions* (more specifically, *isomorphisms*).